 - Moderate or severe primary immunodeficiency (such as DiGeorge syndrome, Wiskott-Aldrich syndrome)

 - Advanced or untreated HIV infection

 - Active treatment with high-dose corticosteroids or other drugs that may suppress your immune response

-Individuals that are unable to match their records are encouraged to complete the MyIR Records release of information online form.
+If you are not matched to your records in the state registry WA-IIS system, please call the Washington Immunization Information System hotline at 1-833-VAX-HELP (833-829-4357).
 Local RiteAid pharmacies are also contracted to assist in matching your records – view store locator.

 - Certain individuals may qualify for vaccine exemption based on particular health risk factors.
 Please contact your primary care team for further information regarding vaccine exemption requests.